kristianmandrup/permit-authorize/README.md

 Use `xdescribe`, `describe.skip` and `describe.only` to select which tests to execute.

-### Caching via fingerprinting
+### Caching

-A caching strategy should be implemented, so rules are not evaluated each time for the same *action request* (action, subject, object, context) `AccReq`, instead a cached previous result for that
+A caching strategy has been implemented, so rules are not evaluated each time for the same `AccessRequest` (user, action, subject, context) .
-`AccReq` should be retrieved from cache (session cache?) and returned.
+Instead a cached authorization result for that `AccessRequest` will be retrieved from the cache and returned.

-If any of these is an object, a `.hash` function should be attempted called on that object to get the "fingerprint" If no `hash` function on object, fingerprinting is done via JSON stringify.
+For each of the elements making up the `AccessRequest` to get the "fingerprint":
+- Object: `hash` function is attempted called defaulting to JSON stringify if not present.
+- String: value is fingerprint
+- Array: values combined with '.'

-Then each of these fingerprints should be concatenated into one *access request fingerprint*.
+Each of these fingerprints is concatenated into one *access request fingerprint*.
-If the same AccReq fingerprint comes in again, the cached permit rules should be used for better performance!
+If an `AccessRequest` with the same fingerprint (hash) is evaluated again, the cached authorization result is fetched for much better performance!

-Please feel free to contribute a solution to this major performance enhancement.
+Please note that the current implementation could use some refactoring to remove code duplication of the can- and cannot-cache since they are essentially the same.

 ## Design